ZerksisMistry/Project_GPT-3.5_LLM/README.md

 Our project, meticulously developed within a Google Colab environment, showcases the versatile capabilities of the GPT-3.5 LLM in diverse scenarios and tasks.
 </p>

-`Project.ipynb`: This is our main notebook with all our experimentations.
+`Project.ipynb`: This is our main notebook with all our project experimentations leveraging the capabilities of GPT-3.5 LLM.

 ### 🌟 Features